Our People

 Lesley Stone

-As sustainability manager for the University of Auckland, she and her team used aspirational stories to communicate staff and students’ contributions to sustainability.
-In 2019 and 2020, their stories contributed directly to two consecutive, first-in-the-world placings in the international Times Higher Education rankings for sustainable development impact.
+Lesley holds post-graduate degrees in ecology, environmental science and science communication.
+Storytelling has long played a significant role in her advocacy, teaching, research and professional practice.
+In fifteen years as sustainability and environment manager for the University of Auckland, she and her team used inspirational stories about staff and students’ initiatives to help embed sustainability in the organisation's values and culture.
+These stories contributed directly to two consecutive, first-in-the-world placings in the international Times Higher Education rankings for sustainable development impact.

-A life-long learner, Lesley is currently enhancing her multi-media storytelling skills through Otago’s science communication programme.
-She's delighted to have the opportunity to contribute to SCANZ’s journey.
+She's also delighted to have the opportunity to contribute to SCANZ's journey.

 Melanie Newfield